junxit/us-congress-bills-110/metadata.md

 - 2008-07-14 — Ms. Bordallo moved to suspend the rules and pass the bill.
 - 2008-07-14 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6414)
 - 2008-07-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6414)
+- 2008-07-15 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.
+- 2008-09-30 — Cleared for White House.
+- 2008-09-30 — Passed Senate without amendment by Unanimous Consent.
+- 2008-09-30 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2008-09-30 — Senate Committee on Environment and Public Works discharged by Unanimous Consent. (consideration: CR S10183)
+- 2008-09-30 — Senate Committee on Environment and Public Works discharged by Unanimous Consent.(consideration: CR S10183)
+- 2008-10-01 — Message on Senate action sent to the House.